entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-authorization-checks.md

 ## Notes
 ### Realm Roles versus Client Authorities
-The above tutorial makes use of authorities which in Keycloak are roles mapped to a user via a Role Mapping on a specific client.
-You could also make use of higher-level Realm Roles assigned directly to users,e.g. for `ROLE_ADMIN` That's technically doable but can result in collisions between applications.
+This tutorial made use of authorities which in Keycloak are Roles mapped to a User for a specific Client.
+You could also make use of higher-level Realm Roles assigned directly to users, e.g. `ROLE_ADMIN`.
+That will work but can result in collisions between applications if they happen to use the same roles.

-At the microservice level you could then use the following annotations: `@Secured('ROLE_ADMIN)` or `@PreAuthorize(hasRole('ROLE_ADMIN'))`.
-In the frontend you would then check `keycloak.hasRealmRole` instead of `keycloak.hasResourceRole`.
+If you choose to use Realm-assigned roles then the code above would need to change.
+In the backend, use the following annotations: `@Secured('ROLE_ADMIN)` or `@PreAuthorize(hasRole('ROLE_ADMIN'))`.
+In the frontend, use `keycloak.hasRealmRole` instead of `keycloak.hasResourceRole`.
 See the [Spring Security page](https://www.baeldung.com/spring-security-check-user-role) for more examples.

 ### Local versus Kubernetes Testing
-The above tutorial makes uses of the `internal` client configured in the microservice via the application.yml and then roles are manually created and assigned in Keycloak.
-In Kubernetes, Entando will automatically create roles per the bundle plugin definition (see the plugin definition [here](../../docs/ecr/ecr-bundle-details.md) for more information).
-They will be created for the client specific to the microservice itself, e.g. `<docker username>-conference-server`.
-This client name will be injected as an environment variable into the plugin container itself so the annotations noted above will work both for local testing and also for a Kubernetes environment.
+This tutorial also makes use of the `internal` client configured in the microservice via the application.yml with roles manually created and assigned in Keycloak.
+In Kubernetes, Entando will automatically create client roles per the bundle plugin definition (see the plugin definition [here](../../docs/ecr/ecr-bundle-details.md) for more information).
+Those roles will be created for the client specific to the microservice itself, e.g. `<docker username>-conference-server`.
+This client name will be injected as an environment variable into the plugin container itself so the annotations noted above will work both in local and Kubernetes environments.

-The MFE authorization checks above explicitly note the client id `internal` which isn't appropriate in production.
+The MFE authorization checks in the tutorial explicitly note the client id,  e.g. `internal`, which won't work in Kubernetes.
 There are a couple options here:
-1) Change the application.yml clientId under `security.oauth2.client.registration.oidc` to match the production clientId.
-That's the most secure and allows the MFE checks to work the same in local dev and production.
-It just may not be possible in all development scenarios.
+1) Change the application.yml clientId under `security.oauth2.client.registration.oidc` to match the Kubernetes clientId.
+That's the most secure and allows the MFE checks to work the same in both local and Kubernetes environments.
+However, you not be be able to use the same clientId depending on how the microservice is deployed
-2) The second option is to broaden the authorization check to check for the appropriate role on any client.
-This could result in collisions with other applications but with appropriately named roles (e.g. prefixed by feature area) this could be the most flexible option.
-This could be provided via a helper function, e.g. in `api/helpers.js`
+2) An alternative is to broaden the MFE authorization check to look for a named role on any client.
+This could result in overlap with other clients but with appropriately named roles (e.g. prefixed by feature, e.g. `conference-admin`) this could be the most flexible option.
+This can be provided via a helper function, e.g. in `api/helpers.js`:
 ```
 //Check if the authenticated user has the clientRole for any keycloak clients
 export const hasKeycloakClientRole = clientRole => {